openpublishoperation/devops-learn-pr/docs/index.md

                         </div>
                         <div class="cardText">
                             <h3>DevOps Self-Assessment</h3>
-                            <p>Get tailored recommendations on how to improve your organization’s ability to develop and deliver value to customers, pivot when necessary, beat competitors to market, and respond to regulatory and compliance requirements.
-Try the <a href="https://devopsassessment.net/">DevOps Assessment</a> here.</p>
+                            <p>Get tailored recommendations on how to improve your organization’s ability to develop and deliver value to customers, pivot when necessary, and beat competitors to market. </p>
                         </div>
                     </div>
             </div>